SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 3. Navigate to **Device Explorer** using the left-hand menu.

-4. Check the box next to **Simulated.Trafficlight-01.0** (or whichever the traffic light \#1 is named in your list).
+4. Check the box next to **GUIDVALUE.Trafficlight-01.0** (or whichever the traffic light \#1 is named in your list - the names could be long, so clicking on one will open an overview blade displaying the full name of the device).

 5. Select **jobs** in the top menu.

-6. Select **Run Method**.
+6. Select **Methods** for the job type.

-7. In the **Method Name**, select **DecreaseTiming** and provide a name.
+7. In the **Method Name**, select **DecreaseTiming**

+8. Provide any name for your Job.

-8. Select **Apply**.
+9. Select **Apply**.
 You may view the job status in the maintenance page, if desired.

     ![Callouts point to the previously mentioned settings and buttons in the Devices section.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image76.png 'Devices section')

-9. Navigate back to the dashboard and view the **timing** telemetry once again.
+10. Navigate back to the dashboard and view the **timing** telemetry once again.
 This time, you should notice that the traffic light timing for traffic light \#1 decreased from 90 seconds to 75.
 (You may need to wait a couple of minutes to see the effect in the chart)

     ![In the Telemetry section, the decrease is circled on the graph.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image77.png 'Telemetry section')

 ## Exercise 4: Create IoT Edge device and custom modules

 **Duration:** 60 minutes